-This 18-credit certificate program is designed to augment the professional training of individuals who design, implement, and monitor behavioral treatment and verbal behavior training programs in schools, private practices, and agencies.
-Please note that this certificate does not lead to licensure.
+This 18-credit certificate program is designed to augment the professional training of individuals who design, implement, and monitor behavioral interventions in schools, private practices, and agencies.
+Please note that this certificate does not lead to teacher licensure.

-Please note: in order to sit for the Behavior Analyst Certification Examination, applicants must have a Master’s in Psychology, Education, or Applied Behavior Analysis.
-Those with other degrees should contact the Behavior Analyst Certification Board before applying to ensure that all requirements are met to sit for the Board exam.
+In order to sit for the Board Certifed Behavior Analyst Examination, applicants must have a Master’s in Psychology, Education, or Applied Behavior Analysis.
+Those with other degrees should contact the Behavior Analyst Certification Board before applying to ensure that degree requirements are met to sit for the Board exam.

 Why choose George Mason?

-- The Graduate Certificate in Applied Behavior Analysis program is a Behavior Analyst Certification Board (BACB) Approved Program of Study, and the optional internship is a BACB Approved Experience.
+- The graduate certificate in Applied Behavior Analysis is a Behavior Analyst Certification Board (BACB) Verified Program of Study

 - Course content is up-to-date and relevant to the field, derived directly from BACB’s Task List and Professional and Ethical Compliance Code for Behavior Analysts.